lz2510/Tech/security.md

 Primary Defenses:

-Option 1: Use of Prepared Statements (with Parameterized Queries) Option 2: Use of Properly Constructed Stored Procedures Option 3: Allow-list Input Validation
+- Option 1: Use of Prepared Statements (with Parameterized Queries)
+- Option 2: Use of Properly Constructed Stored Procedures
+- Option 3: Allow-list Input Validation
-Option 4: Escaping All User Supplied Input
+- Option 4: Escaping All User Supplied Input

-Primary Defenses¶

-Defense Option 1: Prepared Statements (with Parameterized Queries)
+##### Defense Option 1: Prepared Statements (with Parameterized Queries)

 Use modern framework like Laravel, ORM model or query builder use prepared statements in default.